This season, we got to do something I have been wanting to do, but could never

 Producerman had to say, "This was my first time in an art museum.
 Call me

 crazy but I'm not the artsy fartsy type.
-I have lived in the Tampa Bay area
+I have lived in the

 for 18 years now and never made the trek across the bridge to see the melting